 We manage client assets in accordance with models which are designed for a range of client investment objectives and risk tolerances.
 We allocate assets primarily among various mutual funds, exchange-traded funds (ETFs) and a third-party manager of separately managed accounts.
 We are additionally the investment manager for two strategies described below, for which we charge a Strategy fee.

 Clients may also engage us to manage and/or advise on certain investment products that are not maintained at their primary custodian, such as variable life insurance and annuity contracts and assets held in employer sponsored retirement plans and qualified tuition plans (i.e., 529 plans).
 In these situations, we direct or recommend the allocation of client assets among the various investment options available with the product.
 These assets are generally maintained at the underwriting insurance company or the custodian designated by the product's provider.

 The order management system that we use for some held away retirement plan accounts is provided by Pontera Solutions, Inc. We review, monitor and manage these held away accounts in an integrated way with the client accounts held at our primary custodian.
-Further information about this service is available in Item 5.

-We tailor our advisory services to meet the needs of its individual clients and seek to manage client in a manner consistent with those needs and objectives.
+We tailor our advisory services to meet the needs of its individual clients and seek to manage client assets in a manner consistent with those needs and objectives.
 Clients are advised to promptly notify the Firm if there are changes in their financial situation or if they wish to place any limitations on the management of their portfolios.
-Clients may impose reasonable restrictions or mandates on the management of their accounts if the Firm determines, in its sole discretion, the conditions would not materially impact the performance of a management strategy or prove overly burdensome to the Firm's management efforts.